vitsoe/assessment/README.md

 * Add, commit, and push these files to your own repository
 * Create a branch which will contain your changes
 * Once you have spent two hours working on the assessment, push your changes to the branch, and then create a pull request
+* Please add any notes or comments to your pull request - a pull request is import, as it makes reviewing your code changes far easier
 * Give read access to your new repository to the following Github accounts:
   * `swoodvitsoe`
   * `tcrawford-vitsoe`